 Misconception #5: All cancer kids are bald.

 Truth: Not all cancer patients lose their hair.
 Some of the sickest have all their hair.
 Some of the healthiest are bald.
 Hair loss is a result of the chemotherapy, not the cancer.
-Cancer kids are often bullied for being bald.
+Cancer kids are often bullied and embarrassed for being bald.
 It is like cancer autographing their forehead for the whole world to see.

 Misconception #6: Once treatment is over, the crisis is over.

-Truth: Post treatment is by far the hardest time for families second to diagnosis.
+Truth: Post treatment is by far the hardest time for many families second to diagnosis.
 Late effects.

 Misconception #7: There is nothing I can do!

 "Unless someone like you cares a whole awful lot,

 nothing is going to get better.
 It's not!"